 The Group has adopted deferred compensation plan for a key executive.
 Under the terms of this plan, the executive may defer a discretionary amount which is payable to the executive upon his retirement, death or termination of service.
-This amount is invested by the Group in managed investment funds (Note 20).
+This amount is invested by the Group in managed investment funds through an insurance company (Note 20).
 The balance is stated at fair value at the end of the reporting period.